-Exhibit No. Description of Exhibit Form Incorporated by File No. Reference Exhibit Filing Date Filed Herewith 3.1 Amended and Restated Certificate of Incorporation of Atara Biotherapeutics, Inc. S-1 333-196936 3.2 6/20/2014 3.2 Second Amended and Restated Bylaws of Atara Biotherapeutics, Inc. 8-K 001-36548 3.1 9/27/2022 4.1 Form of Pre-Funded Warrant 8-K 001-36548 4.1 01/08/2024 10.1+ Amendment No. 8 to Commercial Manufacturing Services Agreement between Atara Biotherapeutics.
-Inc. and Charles River Laboratories, Inc. dated March 31, 2024 Х 10.2 Form of Securities Purchase Agreement 8-K 001-36548 10.1 01/08/2024 31.1 Certification by Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 х 31.2 Certification by Principal Financial and Accounting Officer pursuant to Section 302 of the Sarbanes- Oxley Act of 2002 Х 32.1(1) Certifications of Chief Executive Officer and Principal Financial and Accounting Officer pursuant to 18 U.S.C Section 1350 as adopted pursuant to Section 906 of The Sarbanes-Oxley Act of 2002 Х 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document х 101.SCH Inline XBRL Taxonomy Extension Schema Document Х 104 The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2024, formatted in Inline XBRL. Х 1 (1) 1
+Exhibit No. Description of Exhibit Form Incorporated by File No. y Reference Exhibit Filing Date Filed Herewith 3.1 Amended and Restated Certificate of Incorporation of Atara Biotherapeutics, Inc. S-1 333-196936 3.2 6/20/2014 3.2 Third Amended and Restated Bylaws of Atara Biotherapeutics, Inc. 8-K 001-36548 3.1 12/23/2024 3.3 Certificate of Amendment of Amended and Restated Certificate of Incorporation of Atara Biotherapeutics.
+Inc. 8-K 001-36548 3.1 6/20/2024 4.1 Form of Pre-Funded Warrant 8-K 001-36548 4.1 9/3/2024 10.1+ Amendment to the First Amended and Restated Exclusive License Agreement by and between Atara Biotherapeutics, Inc. and Memorial Sloan Kettering Cancer Center dated March 11, 2025 Х 10.2+ Amendment to the Amended and Restated Commercialization Agreement between Atara Biotherapeutics, Inc. and Pierre Fabre Medicament dated March 31, 2025 Х 31.1 Certification by Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 Х 31.2 Certification by Principal Financial and Accounting Officer pursuant to Section 302 of the Sarbanes- Oxley Act of 2002 Х 32.1(1) Certifications of Chief Executive Officer and Principal Financial and Accounting Officer pursuant to 18 U.S.C Section 1350 as adopted pursuant to Section 906 of The Sarbanes-Oxley Act of 2002 Х 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document Х 101.SCH Inline XBRL Taxonomy Extension Schema Document Х 104 The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2025, formatted in Inline XBRL. Х

-+ Portions of this exhibit have been omitted as being both (i) not material and (ii) the type of information that the registrant treats as private or confidential.
++ Certain confidential information contained in this exhibit has been omitted because it is both (i) not material and (ii) the type that the Registrant treats as private or confidential.

 (1)The certifications attached as Exhibit 32.1 accompany this Quarterly Report on Form 10-Q pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, and shall not be deemed "filed" by the Registrant for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
+87